samuelgrant/fight-for-kidz/README.md

 Please secure your site with an SSL certificate.
 You can get a free certificate using [Certbot](https://certbot.eff.org/lets-encrypt/ubuntuartful-apache) from Let's Encrypt.

 **Windows Users**: To create the required symbolic link run the command `php artisan storage:link`.

+To make use of the rich text editor run the command `php artisan vendor:publish --tag=ckeditor`